BNDPraveen/namaste-react/README.md

-# Namaste React - Episode 3
+# Namaste React - Episode 4

-Welcome to the second episode of my React learning journey!
-In this episode, I explore the basics of React and set up a simple project using npm, react, react-dom, and the parcel bundler.
-This repository serves as a demonstration of the concepts covered in the episode.
+Welcome to the fourth episode of my React learning journey!
+In this episode, I delved into several advanced concepts and best practices, building on the foundation laid in previous episodes.

-## Project Structure

-### Files

-- **index.html**: The main HTML file of the project, where the React app is mounted.
-- **app.js**: The JavaScript file where the React code is written and bundled using Parcel.

-### Dependencies

-- **react and react-dom**: Core libraries for building user interfaces in React.
-- **parcel**: A fast, zero-configuration web application bundler.

-## Getting Started
+## Running the Food Delivery App

-To run this project locally, follow these steps:
+To experience the food ordering app, follow these simple steps:

 1. Clone the repository: